-If you are unable to obtain scholarship funding for your studies at Oxford, another option may be take out a loan to meet your costs.
+If you are unable to obtain scholarship funding for your studies at Oxford, another option may be taking out a loan to meet your costs.

 Loan funding is normally dependent on your country of residence, as it is often linked to government or state-run schemes, so you should contact your local education authority or your government's Department of Education for more information.